The 'Downton Abbey' Movie might just be out in 2017

 A post shared by Downton Abbey (@downtonabbey_official) on

-Fans of Downton Abbey have been hanging on every tip and hint that there might be a Downton Abbey movie, or even a series prequel, and now, there is word from a cast member that there actually is a script for a Downton Abbey movie.
-Actor Jeremy Swift, who plays Septimus Spratt, Lady Violet’s butler has the buzz for fans.
+Fans of Downton Abbey have been hanging on every hint that there might be a Downton Abbey movie or even a series prequel, and now there is word from a cast member that there actually is a script for a Downton Abbey movie.
+Actor Jeremy Swift, who plays Septimus Spratt, Lady Violet’s butler, has the buzz for fans.

 RELATED REPORTS BY INQUISITR